jenkinsci/zohoqengine-plugin/README.md

 For any issues or further assistance, please contact us at support@zohoqengine.com

-To learn more about Zoho QEngine, visit [https://www.zoho.com/qengine/](https://www.zoho.com/qengine/).
+To know more about Zoho QEngine, visit [https://www.zoho.com/qengine/](https://www.zoho.com/qengine/).